Abdelgawadg/20-browser-password-brute-force/README.md

 #### Stucknet ####
-Code for the brute forcing of tyler sis, works with the class of 21 and 23
+Code is used for the brute forcing of passwords of raypec tyler sis users who are in the classes of 2021 and 2023.

+This is done through a few small oversights.
+The first is that you can find usernames though gmail reducing the amount of characters to be guessed by 3.
+The second is that there is a simple password protocol that is (mostly) consistent.
+The password protocol is somewhat different though different years but they all follow the same scheme.
+The protocol for the class of 21 is "rp21" + 4 random characters, and the freshman class is the same but with "bike" instead.
+This reduces the amount of password possibiliteis

 Run this with the most recent version of python and windows (works with different OS but is done differently).
 You need the selenium library installed (use "pip install selenium" in the windows command prompt).